Infinity-operads and Day convolution in Goodwillie calculus: Derivatives of arbitrary functors

 \section{Derivatives of arbitrary functors}

 In this section we describe models for the derivatives of an arbitrary (reduced) functor $F: \cat{C} \to \cat{D}$ between pointed compactly-generated $\infty$-categories.
 In particular, we deduce that the terms in the coloured operad $\mathbb{I}_{\cat{C}}$ described in Remark~\ref{rem:I_C} are given by the derivatives of the identity functor on $\cat{C}$.
+This claim is a consequence of the following theorem.

 \begin{theorem} For reduced $F: \cat{C} \to \cat{D}$, $X_1,\dots,X_n \in \spectra(\cat{C})$ and $Y \in \spectra(\cat{D})$, we have